Discreet Edwardian beauty and service in the heart of London.

 The English are masters at conveying old world understated elegance.
 They seem to do it better than anyone else, in our opinion and if you want proof of this, just have a look at the Draycott Hotel.

-It almost doesn’t feel like your staying in one of the world’s greatest and busiest cities, such is the peace and tranquillity it conveys.
-Yet only a stone’s through away are the bustling Sloane Street and King’s Road.
+It almost doesn’t feel like you’re staying in one of the world’s greatest and busiest cities, such is the peace and tranquility it conveys.
+Yet only a stone’s throw away are the bustling Sloane Street and King’s Road.

 - Audio-visual services

 - Meeting room